tytydraco/yessleep/out/I_matched_with_a_guy_on_Hinge_who_went_missing_He_just_messaged_me.md

 The screen displayed the same photo of Austin, Golden Retriever and all, as the reporter spoke:

 “Breaking news: The body of 27-year-old Austin Jackson has been found in the (redacted) canal along (redacted) street.
 Officials say they suspect the body has been in the canal since last Saturday night.
-Thought and prayers are with his family tonight as they mourn the tragic-”
+Thoughts and prayers are with his family tonight as they mourn the tragic-”

 I turned off the TV.